 This guide to project planning has deliberately avoided including instructions for using scheduling software.
 Project planning can be carried out perfectly well without scheduling software and indeed was done so before programs like Microsoft Project were available.
 This applies to all stages of planning and I recommend that you avoid even opening your software until you have completed stage 2 and have a detailed precedence or workflow diagram

 .
-If you are a MS Project user you will find tutorials and best practice suggestions here
+If you are a Microsoft Project user you will find tutorials and best practice suggestions here

 If you liked this page, feel free to recommend us!